Shriek If You Know What I Did Last Friday the 13th: Plot

 Meanwhile, Hagitha and Doughy continuously flirt with each other.
 As the group meets up, Dawson gets a letter too, as he was in fact the one run over by the others while dressed up in a deer costume due to a hillbilly forcing him to wear it and do salt lick.
-The hillbilly died in an explosion caused by him farting in the fire place.
+The hillbilly died in an explosion caused by him farting in the fireplace.
 The group decides they should spend the night in a secluded house, so they decided to go to Slab's after school.
 As the day progresses, each of the group members are attacked but manage to escape.
 The killer confronts Principal Interest, but he electrocutes himself in a bathtub.

 At night, everyone goes to Slab's party.
 Boner takes an unconscious girl up to a bedroom, attempting to lose his virginity.
 The killer attacks him, but Boner suffers a heart attack before the killer can murder him.
 Martina goes over the rules of a parody movie, before Barbara is chased outside by the killer.
 However, Barbara suffers an allergic reaction to bee stings before the killer can murder her.
 As the rest of the party people leave, Martina makes a move on Dawson, before they find Slab has abused steroids, which causes his head to explode.
 Martina and Dawson are then chased by the killer, as Hagitha and Doughy play strip poker nearby instead of investigating the murders.

 Martina and Dawson defeat the killer as Hagitha and Doughy arrive.
 The killer is revealed as Hardy, Doughy's "evil twin cousin", whom Doughy is going to let get away with the murders, but Hagitha accidentally shoots Hardy before leaving Doughy for a pizza boy.
 Martina, Dawson and Doughy leave the house, where they find Boner still alive, due to him taking an entire bottle of viagra, allowing his blood to continue to pump after his heart attack.
 As Martina and Dawson leave, they get a call from the killer, but Dawson hangs up on him and he follows them.